-Canon 1300D versus Panasonic FZ1000
+Canon 1300D vs Panasonic FZ1000

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in March 2016 and June 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in March 2016 and June 2014.
 The 1300D is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is somewhat larger (4 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the FZ1000 are weather-sealed.